Tools for Diagnosing Course Catalog Accessibility Issues

 March 1, 2018

-As part of making accessible course catalog software, we use a number of different tools for diagnosing accessibility issues.
+In order to make accessible course catalog software, we use a number of different tools for diagnosing accessibility issues.
 Below are a few of our favorites.

 WAVE

 As with all accessibility tools — or any automated tool used to diagnose anything on a website — it's important to keep in mind that you're trying to make your site accessible, not trying to make your site look good to WAVE.
 WAVE will flag a ton of things, but not all of them will need to be addressed on your site, even if you're trying to meet strict accessibility standards.
-So instead use it as a tool to figure out what you want to address, and feel free to ignore anything that's not relevant to your goals.
+So instead, use it as a tool to figure out what you want to address, and feel free to ignore anything that's not relevant to your goals.

 WCAG Guidelines

-The official WCAG guidelines can be a bit much to take in all at once, but they can be invaluable in figuring out how to meet specific requirements flagged by an accessibility checker.
+The official WCAG guidelines can be a bit much to take in all at once, but they can be an invaluable resource in figuring out how to meet specific requirements flagged by an accessibility checker.
 For example, some accessibility checkers will flag sites for standard 2.4.5, which requires sites to have multiple ways to access content.
-Looking at the actual standard, though, you'll see that there are multiple ways to meet the standard, and if you have site navigation and site search, you're probably all set.
+Looking at the actual standard though, you'll see that there are multiple ways to meet the standard, and if you have site navigation and site search, you're probably all set.
 The WCAG guidelines might not be the first thing you reach for to diagnose your site, but they're indispensable for addressing specific issues.

 Google Accessibility Developer Tools